Kati Piri: Member of the European Parliament, 2014–2021

 In 2014 Piri stood as a candidate for the European Parliament.
 She occupied the third place on the Labour Party list for the European Parliament elections of 2014, after Paul Tang and Agnes Jongerius.
 She cited upholding democratic standards and the respect for human rights as internal motivations to take up the candidacy.
 She was elected to the European Parliament in May 2014.

 In the European Parliament, Piri was a member of the Committee on Foreign Affairs.
 During her first term, she served as the Parliament's rapporteur on Turkey's EU membership.
 In 2020, she also joined the Special Committee on Foreign Interference in all Democratic Processes in the European Union.

 In addition to her committee assignments, Piri was a member of the delegation to the EU–North Macedonia Joint Parliamentary Committee.
 From 2014 until 2019, she was part of the delegation to the EU–Ukraine Parliamentary Cooperation Committee and Delegation to the Euronest Parliamentary Assembly.
 She is also part of the European Parliament Intergroup on LGBT Rights.

 Piri was a member of the Democracy Support and Election Coordination Group (DEG), which oversees the Parliament's election observation missions.
 She was part of the parliament's mission to observe Ukraine's 2014 parliamentary elections, led by Andrej Plenković.
 Following the 2019 elections, Piri was elected vice-chair of the S&D Group, under the leadership of chairwoman Iratxe García.

 Member of the Dutch Parliament, 2021–present

 Since the 2021 elections, Piri has been a member House of Representatives.
-In parliament, she serves on the Committee on Foreign Trade and Development Cooperation, the Committee on Foreign Affairs, the Committee on Defense, the Committee on European Affairs, and the Committee on Justice and Security.
+She was re-elected in November 2023 on the GroenLinks–PvdA list, and she became the party's spokesperson for foreign affairs and asylum.